A brief history of antibiotics

 Furthermore, safe food handling and preparation is important in stopping the spread of bacteria, including resistant strains.

 As is becoming more and more apparent, reducing meat consumption is an important global health goal.
 As antibiotics remain overused around the world in farming, reducing meat consumption should reduce the use of antibiotics globally.
 Furthermore, reducing meat consumption, especially red meat, has other global health benefits.
-Meat production is associated with global warming (
+Meat production is associated with global warming,24 and the WHO recently highlighted that processed meat, and possibly red meat, are carcinogenic.25

 Antibiotic resistance is a global threat.
 We need to act now.